Master's Program Application Process

 If you are applying for our MS – PhD Bridge program, in addition to the above information you must also include a statement indicating that you are applying to the MS-PhD Bridge program.

 (d) Transcripts.
 Have your official transcripts (from every university you have attended) sent directly to CSDCAS.
 Please see the "Sending US/Canadian Transcripts" information on the CSDCAS FAQ site.
 They have a form to use, and an address to tell your university.
 When entering info from transcripts into CSDCAS, please use the category "Communication Science Disorders" for each class that is in your Communication Sciences and Disorders major.
 If you have a different major, use "Communication Science Disorders" for your Communication Sciences and Disorders classes and see our "post-bac" information.

-Regardless of where you earned your degrees, DO NOT submit any materials to the Department of Communication Sciences and Disorders or the BGSU Graduate College, UNLESS you are instructed to do so in the CDIS instructions on this webpage (ie: Step 3 of the application process).
+Regardless of where you earned your degrees, DO NOT submit any materials to the Department of Communication Sciences and Disorders or the BGSU Graduate College.

 STEP 2: Apply to the BGSU Graduate College